 Don’t forget the Child and Dependent Care Tax Credit.
 If your child is under the age of 13, you may be able to get the Child and Dependent Care Tax Credit up to $1,050 for your child and up to $2,100 for two or more if you paid for childcare over the holidays.
 According to BabyCenter.com, the average cost of full-time daycare costs about $972 a month, so that puts more money back in your pocket at tax-time!

 Don’t worry about knowing how to claim the Child and Dependent Care Credit and other tax credits.
 TurboTax will ask you simple questions about you and give you the tax deductions and credits you deserve based on your answers.
-Also, if you have questions while doing your taxes you can connect live via one-way video to a TurboTax Live CPA or Enrolled Agent to get your tax questions answered.
-A TurboTax Live CPA or Enrolled Agent can also review, sign, and file your tax return.
+Also, if you have questions while doing your taxes you can connect live via one-way video to a TurboTax Live CPA or Enrolled Agent with an average 15 years experience to get your tax questions answered.
+TurboTax Live CPAs or Enrolled Agents are available year round in English and Spanish and can also review, sign, and file your tax return.